 The creator of these desserts, György Bechmann, believes that his work can only be performed with total dedication, with heart and soul, because this is the only way of working the magic that goes into making a truly special dessert.
 He is a dedicated and uncompromising craftsman who remains abreast of the latest trends while remaining faithful to the traditions of his craft.
 He gathers inspiration from the widest of sources, which is why our confectionery products are among the best in Budapest.

-We believe that a traditional coffee-house atmosphere is enhanced by live music in the evening, so twice a week we treat our customers to some live background music.
-Now, in the run-up to Christmas, as an exceptional treat, our customers can enjoy a special piano and violin performance four times a week, from Wednesday to Saturday, when Bernadett Nyári and Gyula Nyári will enchant audiences with their dynamic and carefree melodies.
+We believe that a traditional coffee-house atmosphere is enhanced by live music in the evening, so on Friday and Saturday evenings, from 7 pm. we treat our customers to some live background music.
+A special violin and piano performance, Bernadett Nyári and Gyula Nyári enchant audiences with their dynamic and carefree melodies.

 8:00 — 24:00

 1067 Budapest, Teréz körút 43.